Bombala railway line: Closure of the southern end of the line

 To reopen the line, substantial sleeper replacement will be required, approximately 16,000 pieces.
 In addition, one major timber bridge, at Jerrabomberra Creek, will need to be replaced, and some other minor bridgework and other works undertaken.
 The ARHS was investigating a large pile of steel sleepers that would probably have been sufficient that were lying unused along the northern line.
 However recovery work plan was never completed by the ARHS.
 The ARHS formally relinquished its lease on the Queanbeyan to Michelago section of track in 2011, and has subsequently concentrated its activities to boutique novelty trips for Canberra's population on the Canberra to Bungendore section of the line.

 In October 1999 Freight Australia commenced operating log trains a couple of kilometres south of Queanbeyan to Hume.
 This freight though has now ceased also, with a stop block being placed at Queanbeyan, at 321.72 km, clear of Frame F crossover, signifying the current operational end of the Bombala line.

 At the Cooma end of the line, there is another heritage railway, the Cooma Monaro Railway, that was formed in 1992, when a group of local Cooma people decided to restore Cooma Railway Station.
 After the group had restored the station, efforts were then made by the group to acquire some rolling stock and re-open a section of track.
 This came to fruition starting in 1998, with over 17 km of railway track reopened and restored CPH railmotors operated between Cooma and Chakola.
 Since January 2014, train movements though are suspended on this section of track while the CMR works towards compliance with the requirements of Rail Safety National Law.

 At the Bombala terminus, a railway museum has been created, with a view to increasing local tourism.
 It is highly unlikely that a tourist train service will be instituted though, with vast tracts of rail missing between Bombala and the preceding station at Bukalong siding.

 The future

-Possibility of reopening as a railway
+Possibility of reopening Queanbeyan–Cooma section

 The section of track between Michelago and Chakola remains an obstacle for the reopening of the line between Queanbeyan and Cooma.
 Realignment of the Monaro Highway has in a few cases encroached on the rail line reservation and there is also the rail bridge over the Numeralla River which would need to be replaced to meet modern standards.
 Hope has been raised a number of times for the full reopening of the section of rail between Queanbeyan and Cooma.
 In recent times, mining operations have commenced near Cooma.